Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

-So thank you so much.
-I. I think we have had one wonderful question.
+So, thank you so much.
+I think, we have had wonderful question.
 I think total 12 questions were asked by our members.
 We are very happy to answer.
 We only feel that there is enormous potential and we are working towards on improving our plans, growth plans and as I mentioned during our discussion.
-So probably we will see Q4 results.
-Time again with more interesting things from me Thani.
-So thank you all.
+So, probably, we will see Q4 results time again with more interesting things from MIDHANI.
+So, thank you all.

 S. V. S. Narayana Murty